UCSD-E4E/website2.0/projects/mangrove-monitoring/mangrove-monitoring_updates.md

 ---
 # REU Summer 2024

-During the summer of 2024, Gage Wrye trained a UNet classifier to detect the presence of mangroves using drone imagery from Jamaica.
+During the summer of 2024, Gage Wrye used drone imagery from the 2020 Jamaica expedition to train a UNet classifier to detect the presence of mangroves.
 [Drone Classification](https://github.com/UCSD-E4E/ml-mangrove/tree/master/DroneClassification)